konturio/disaster-ninja-fe/src/core/logical_layers/rfc.md

 ## Layers hierarchy

-layersHierarchy contains a list of layers containing only those layer properties that are needed to build the tree and define the position of the layer in the hierarchy
+layersHierarchy contains a list of layers having only properties that are needed to build the tree and define the position of the layer in the hierarchy

 ## Layers renderers